clearml/clearml-agent/README.md

 **Note**: It is the user's responsibility to make sure the proper tasks are pushed into the specified queue.

-### AutoML and Orchestration Pipelines <a name="automl-pipes"></a>
+### Orchestration Pipelines <a name="orchestration-pipes"></a>

-The ClearML Agent can also be used to implement AutoML orchestration and Experiment Pipelines in conjunction with the ClearML package.
+The ClearML Agent can also be used to implement orchestration and Experiment Pipelines in conjunction with the ClearML package.

-Sample AutoML & Orchestration examples can be found in the ClearML [example/automation](https://github.com/clearml/clearml/tree/master/examples/automation) folder.
+Sample Orchestration examples can be found in the ClearML [example/automation](https://github.com/clearml/clearml/tree/master/examples/automation) folder.

-AutoML examples:
+Examples:

 - [Toy Keras training experiment](https://github.com/clearml/clearml/blob/master/examples/optimization/hyper-parameter-optimization/base_template_keras_simple.py)
     - In order to create an experiment-template in the system, this code must be executed once manually